ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/themes/index.md

 title: "Themes"
 ---

-The grid is styled with CSS, and a theme is simply a CSS files that customise the appearance of the grid.
+The grid is styled with CSS, and a theme is simply a CSS class that applies styles to the grid.
 Most users choose a provided theme and then [customise](/customising-design/) it to meet their needs.
-It is also possible to [create your own themes](#creating-your-own-theme)
+It is also possible to [create your own themes](#creating-your-own-theme).

 ## Provided Themes